Taka Michinoku: Professional Wrestling Just Tap Out (2019-present)

-On April 12, 2019, Yoshida announced that he would be creating a new promotion, called Professional Wrestling Just Tap Out (JTO).
-They held their first show on July 8, 2019, in Korakuen Hall, where Yoshida (still wrestling as Taka Michinoku) was defeated by Minoru Suzuki.
-Although the second and later rounds were delayed due to the Coronavirus pandemic, on August 14, 2020, Michinoku won the 'Only Give Up Tournament' by defeating Hayato Tamura.
+On April 12, 2019, Michinoku announced that he would be creating a new promotion called Professional Wrestling Just Tap Out (JTO).
+It held its first show at Korakuen Hall on July 8, 2019, where Michinoku was defeated by Minoru Suzuki.
+Although the second and later rounds were delayed due to the COVID-19 pandemic, Michinoku won the Only Give Up Tournament by defeating Hayato Tamura on August 14, 2020.